 According to Nvidia, its Isaac software development kit provides these robots with neural networks capable of “addressing perception, segmentation, and human pose estimation to perceive their environment, detect objects, navigate autonomously and move objects.
 These robots are trained both on real and synthetic data using Nvidia graphics processing units (GPUs) to render ray-traced machine parts in a variety of lighting and occlusion conditions to augment real data.”

 He said that, after delivery to the plant, parts are transported to the assembly line in containers of various sizes.
 Stationary SplitBots take full plastic boxes from the pallet in the incoming goods area and place them on a conveyor system that transports the boxes to a warehouse.
 The SplitBot also makes sure the containers are lined up correctly for automated storage.
-Using Nvidia’s artificial intelligence, the SplitBot can detect and process up to 450 different containers.
+Using Nvidia’s artificial intelligence (AI), the SplitBot can detect and process up to 450 different containers.

 Mobile PlaceBots unload tugger trains and place boxes loaded with goods on a shelf.
 These robots use Nvidia’s image recognition system to classify the small load carriers and determine the ideal grip point from the combined input of sensors, cameras, and artificial intelligence.
 These technologies allow the PlaceBots to move autonomously in a predetermined area.